Español

 For medical questions, we encourage you to review our information with your doctor.

 Naked mAbs are antibodies that have no drug or radioactive material attached to them.
 They work by themselves.
 These are the most common type of mAbs used to treat cancer.
-Most naked mAbs attach to antigens on cancer cells, but some work by binding to antigens on other, non-cancerous cells, or even free-floating proteins.
-Naked mAbs can work in different ways.

 Conjugated mAbs are connected to a chemotherapy drug or a radioactive particle.
-These mAbs are used as a homing device to take one of these substances directly to the cancer cells.
+These mAbs act as a homing device to take one of these substances directly to the cancer cells.
 The mAb circulates throughout the body until it can find and hook onto the target antigen.
 It then delivers the toxic substance where it is needed most.
 Conjugated mAbs are also sometimes referred to as tagged, labeled, or loaded antibodies.

 Antibody-drug conjugates (ADCs): These mAbs have powerful chemotherapy (or other) drugs attached to them.
 Examples include: